Chlor-alkali electrolysis

 Measuring principle

-How does chlor-alkali electrolysis work?
+How does a chloralkali electrolysis work?

-Chlor-alkali electrolysis is an important technical process that is used to produce basic chemicals such as chlorine, hydrogen and caustic soda (sodium hydroxide).
+Chloralkali electrolysis is an important technical process used for the production of basic chemicals such as chlorine, hydrogen, and caustic soda (sodium hydroxide).
 An aqueous solution of sodium chloride (salt) is used as the electrolyte.
-An electrical voltage is applied to the electrodes, which are made of special materials.
-This process oxidizes the chloride ions at the anode to chlorine, while water is reduced to hydrogen and hydroxide ions at the cathode.
-These hydroxide ions react with the sodium ions in the solution to form caustic soda.
-Chlor-alkali electrolysis is a very efficient process used in many industries as it is fast, reliable and cost-effective, and provides essential chemicals for various industrial applications
+An electric voltage is applied to the electrodes, which are made of special materials.
+In this process, the chloride ions are oxidized to chlorine at the anode, while water is reduced to hydrogen and hydroxide ions at the cathode.Hydroxide ions react with sodium ions in the solution to form caustic soda.
+Chloralkali electrolysis is a very efficient process used in many industries because it is fast, reliable, and cost-effective, providing essential chemicals for various industrial applications.

-What processes are used in chlor-alkali electrolysis?
+What processes are there in chlor-alkali electrolysis?

 Two main processes are used: the diaphragm process and the membrane process.